Martello iQ and Azure Monitor, How Do the Two Products Compare?

 Summary

 In this article, I have tried to provide an answer to the common question of relying on Azure Monitor only, or integrating a third-party monitoring tool, like Martello iQ.
 I have also tried to give you my honest view of how both products are more complementary to each other than competitors, given the specific focus of each product.
-Azure Monitor and Azure Log Analytics provide a technical view on your IT landscape, whereas Martello iQ has a core focus on providing service level management insights.
+Azure Monitor and Azure Log Analytics provide a technical view on your IT landscape, whereas Vantage DX has a core focus on providing service level management insights.

 Martello extends the possibilities of your Azure Monitor solution to analyze data, streamline alert and incident workflows and create business value dashboards instantly.